The foundation to healthy & happy living.

 During a typical breathwork session I will explain a little about conscious breathing and what we do during the session.
 We will then practice different types of breathing - for energising and harmonising the body or calming the mind and body.
 We will then go into a deep mediative state so that we can connect with our true nature and the essence of who we truly are.
 Some sessions may start lying down or sitting up so comfortable clothing is preferable.

 I teach breathwork in 1-1 sessions and group sessions.
 I also teach breathwork sessions to the business world, helping employees to manage their stress, feel calmer and have more clarity in their working environment.

 1-1 classes - ￡50 per 60 minute session

-Small group classes - ￡40 per 60 minute session
+Small private group classes - ￡40 per 60 minute session

 Please contact me for more information.